Here are some boat specs from the point-of-view of Ann, a beginner.

 Higher levels of need

-Once we’ve covered these needs, we can move up to Maslow’s highest level – that nirvana-like self-actualization that comes with the excitement of leaping into the unpredictable, the satisfaction of some semblance of testing your grit and self-sufficiency, and gaining the new skills that you know will rock during a pandemic or zombie apocalypse.
+Once we’ve covered these needs, we can move up to Maslow’s highest level – that nirvana-like self-actualization that comes with the excitement of leaping into the unpredictable, the satisfaction of some semblance of testing your grit and self-sufficiency, and gaining the new skills that you know will rock during a zombie apocalypse.